 Sports and Mouthguards

-Your children need at least 60 minutes of physical activity every day, and sports are a great way to ensure they stay physically fit.
-However, there are a few precautions that you should take before sending your kids into the field.
-For example, you should ensure that they are wearing protective gear like helmets, knee and shoulder pads, face cages, and . . . especially, mouthguards.
+Children and adults need at least 60 minutes of physical activity every day.
+Sports are a great way to ensure you and your child is physically fit.
+However, there are a few precautions that you should take before you and/or your kids go on the field.
+For example, you should ensure the wearing of protective gear like helmets, knee and shoulder pads, face cages, and . . . especially, mouthguards.

-Your kids might not like it when they are forced to wear mouthguards.
+Your kids might not like it when forced to wear mouthguards.
 Let's face it . . . you don't look very pretty with a mouthguard on.
 But, let your kids know that by wearing mouthguards, they can protect their beautiful smile and self-confidence.
 After all, mouthguards can only make them look less stylish for so long, but a dental trauma will do it for the rest of their life.
 And, remember to reinforce mouthguard use to your kids by wearing your own mouthguard when playing sports.